tauhid-hasan-dev/understanding-test-with-vitest/Readme_test_doubles.md

 5. **Mock**: Objects that are pre-programmed with expectations which form a specification of the calls they are expected to receive.

-Yes, mocks are particularly useful for these cases, where real operations may have unwanted side effects or require complex setup.
-Here's how mocks can help:

-Deleting Data: When testing code that deletes data (e.g., removing user accounts or records), mocks simulate the deletion without actually modifying the database.
-This prevents accidental data loss and allows you to test delete functionality in a safe, repeatable environment.

-Connecting to a Database: Database connections involve setup, teardown, and potential network issues.
-By mocking the database layer, you can simulate queries and responses without needing an actual database connection, avoiding delays and making tests faster and more consistent.

-Writing Files: Testing file-writing operations can lead to clutter, permission issues, or unintended file modifications.
-Mocks allow you to simulate file writes, ensuring that your code’s logic is correct without creating or modifying actual files on disk.
-This keeps the test environment clean and reduces file I/O time.

-In each case, mocks prevent the real side effects, enabling a more controlled and focused testing environment without impacting the actual data, filesystem, or network resources.

    ```javascript
    const userService = {